thepalbi/tsm-pipeline/README.md

 ## Installing dependencies

-Execute: `python3 -m pip install -r requirements.txt`
+Execute: `python3 -m pip install -r requirements.txt` (we recommend to use a virtual enviroment).

 Then try `python -m pip install -i https://pypi.gurobi.com gurobipy` to install Python support for the `gurobi` solver.